franzenzenhofer/Superpowers-Extension/README-LLM.md

 ### superdebug
 Type: Utility
-Purpose: Provides enhanced debugging capabilities for web applications by capturing and relaying log messages from the page context to a background script and optionally displaying them in a side panel or appending them to the DOM.
+Purpose: Provides enhanced debugging capabilities for web applications by capturing and relaying log messages from the page context to a background script, optionally displaying them in a side panel or appending them to the DOM.

 ### Public API
 #### Superpowers.debugLog(msg, level = "info", domElementOrSelector)